Fatty Acids: Polyunsaturated with

 11. Analysis

-Provided that adequate precautions are taken to prevent autoxidation during extraction, derivatization and storage, gas chromatography (GC) of the methyl esters is the most convenient method for the routine analysis of polyunaturated fatty acids.
+Provided that adequate precautions are taken to prevent autoxidation during extraction, derivatization and storage, gas chromatography (GC) of the methyl esters is the most convenient method for the routine analysis of polyunsaturated fatty acids.
 Other derivatives can be better for definitive identifications, as discussed in our mass spectrometry pages.

 Recommended Reading